SeungoneKim/SeungoneKim/README.md

 <br>
 My primary research focus lies establishing a science of language model behaviors.<br> Concretely, my research interests include: (i) developing LLM evaluation frameworks that systematically identify what specific capabilities language models lack and (ii) improving language models with (human) feedback.<br>
 <br>
-Reach out to me via email (seungone@kaist.ac.kr) if you have any questions, or would like to collaborate with me!<br>
+Reach out to me via email (seungone@cmu.edu) if you have any questions, or would like to collaborate with me!<br>